skatsubo/immich-metadata-exporter/README.md

 ## Caveats

 > [!WARNING]
 > This is a quick PoC and work-in-progress.
 It is not resilient to weird file names or other irregularities in data.
-Try it in the preview mode or against a throwaway Immich instance first.
+Try it in the preview mode or run against a throwaway Immich instance first.
-> For a supported implementation consider using Immich API.

 - When writing a sidecar, all supported non-empty metadata fields will be written, regardless of whether they were modified in Immich or not.
 (Immich writes only modified fields).
 - The tool writes timestamps (DateTimeOriginal, DateCreated) using the local+offset form (UTC offset), as per MWG guidance and as Immich does when time zone / offset is known.
 This works, but the offset calculation is not thoroughly tested and might produce incorrect results in edge cases.